+'''

-$= Avoided Mortality ($V{Mortality}) + Avoided Morbidity ($V{Illness+Care})$ $+ Avoided Deposition Damages ($V{Acidification}) + Improved Visibility ($V{Haze})$ + etc.
+= Avoided Mortality (V{Mortality}) + Avoided Morbidity (V{Illness+Care}) + Avoided Deposition Damages (V{Acidification}) + Improved Visibility (V{Haze}) + etc.

+'''

-No prior proposal to designate an ECA under MARPOL VI, indeed very few policy proposals if any, have presented analyses that fully monetize all benefits.
-Prior proposals to designate regional ECAs under IMO MARPOL Annex VI have generally presented cost-effectiveness justifications for benefits of dominant concern.
+No prior proposal to designate a SECA under MARPOL VI, indeed very few policy proposals if any, have presented analyses that fully monetize all benefits.
+Prior proposals to designate regional SECAs under IMO MARPOL Annex VI have generally presented cost-effectiveness justifications for benefits of dominant concern.
 The basis for designation the Baltic Sea SECA in the first ratified version of MARPOL Annex VI was based in part on a concept termed "critical loads", which generally means the maximum tolerable environmental exposure that a region's ecosystem (in whole or part).

-Moreover, there are a number of ambiguities and assumptions that often need to be documented or researched.
-However, substantial research has been conducted for decades into valuing changes in the risk of premature death, termed by researched to be the "value of a statistical life" or VSL.
+Moreover, there are several ambiguities and assumptions that often need to be documented or researched.
+However, substantial research has been conducted for decades into valuing changes in the risk of premature death, termed by researchers to be the "value of a statistical life" or VSL.
 Formally, VSL is the monetary value of small changes in mortality risks, scaled up to reflect the value associated with one expected fatality in a large population.
-This project identified a key resource, published in the peer-reviewed literature in 2017 that performs a state-of-practice analysis of VSL:
+VSL can also be illustrated using metrics that allow the researcher to identify the value of risk reductions through revealed or stated preference studies.
+For example, if an individual were willing to pay \$225 for a 1 in 10,000 reduction in their risk of death from a given activity, their implicit VSL would be: